wework/plasma/README.md

 1. Only publish from master and make sure you `git pull` the latest from master.
 2. Run `npm version patch`.
 This will create a new tag and push to Github.
+3. Run `npm run pack` to bundle the .js and .css file into `/dist`.
-2. Make sure you're logged in to NPM via `npm login`.
+4. Make sure you're logged in to NPM via `npm login`.
-3. Run `yarn publish` from the root directory to publish to NPM registry.
+5. Run `npm publish` from the root directory to publish to NPM registry.
-4. Check https://www.npmjs.com/~wework-dev to make sure package is updated.
+6. Check https://www.npmjs.com/~wework-dev to make sure package is updated.

 ## Using Plasma